cap-js/docs/java/persistence-services.md

 6. The CDS type `UInt8` can't be used with H2, as there is no `TINYINT`.
 Use `Int16` instead.

 ::: warning
-Support for localized and temporal data via session context variables requires H2 v2.2.x or later
+Support for localized and temporal data via session context variables requires H2 v2.2.x or later.
 :::

 ### SQLite